 Once the fire reaches the right height, allow it to burn out and cool down completely.

 Repeat this fire-building and cool down process two or three more times with each subsequent fire more substantial than the one before.

 Heating up and cooling down the chiminea material in this way will enable it to tolerate the high levels of prolonged heat that will occur during regular use as an outdoor fireplace.

-Chimineas are an excellent investment when you take the time to cure them correctly so that they will last for years.
+If metallic looking propane or directional patio heaters aren’t your thing, chimineas are an excellent investment.
+When you take the time to cure them correctly they will last for years of enjoyment.

 I hope you put the information in this guide on how to cure a chiminea to good use and enjoy the relaxing atmosphere a cozy fire brings to your home’s outdoor living areas!